yalmip/yalmip.github.io/_posts/examples/2016-09-17-robustmpc.md

 ### Multiparametric solution of approximate closed-loop minimax problem

-(This feature is still not working well but require some additional work to improve performance.
-Coming soon though!)

 The robust optimization framework is integrated in the over-all infrastructure in YALMIP.
-Hence, a model can be robustified, and then sent to the multiparametric solver [MPT](/solver/mpt) in order to get a [tutorials.Multiparametric  multiparametric solution].
+Hence, a model can be robustified, and then sent to the multiparametric solver [MPT](/solver/mpt) in order to get a [multi-parametric solution](/tutorial/multiparametricprogramming).

 In our case, we want to have a multi-parametric solution with respect to the state \\(x_k\\).
 One way to compute the parametric solution is to first derive the robustified model, and send this to the parametric solver.